17 Sep 2013

 My Consultancy–Asif J. Mir – Management Consultant–transforms organizations where people have the freedom to be creative, a place that brings out the best in everybody–an open, fair place where people have a sense that what they do matters.
 For details please visit www.asifjmir.com, and my Lectures.

-in Quality or Excellence?
+Quality or Excellence?

 The question is what is the organization trying to accomplish?
 Is it striving for quality, or excellence or both?
 Quality and excellence are two different terms.
 Quality is an absolute state—in the control of total quality management, quality is conformance to requirements, doing things according to standards.
 Excellence is a relative term, to put it simply, it is being better than others.
 It requires comparison.
 So it can be said that quality is built in, while excellence is designed.
 If the goal is quality, it means individuals will be assessed on whether they meet the established standards.
 It is assumed that they possess the minimum competencies.
 If the goal is to achieve excellence, individuals will be assessed on their competence levels based on a continuous evaluation scale.
 Hence when evaluating for excellence, it would be necessary to compare the relative competence between two employees in addition to measuring their competence against the standards scale.